top of page

 Type IIIb: Malaria warning is added on a side panel.
 (February 1944)

 Type IVa: The colored "morale" boxes are introduced.
-Components are the same as type IIIb, but are mentioned in a more generic list.
+Components are the same as Type IIIb, but are mentioned in a more generic list.
 (May 1944)

 Inner Carton

 When the K Ration went into full production, six types of waterproofing methods were specified in May 1942.
 Each prime contractor would waterproof the rations, using a synthetic wax, as stipulated in the contract.
 The method of waterproofing depended on the capabilities of the company.
-The type VI method, however, seems never to have being used.
+The type VI method, however, seems never to have been used.

 Type I: The carton is coated inside and outside with wax.
 The printing will be on the box.